 Make sure to review the information about what you need to include in your course outline/syllabus if you are using a blog!

 In general, it is best to login directly at the blog you want to work on, using the admin URL.

 To find the admin URL, take the blog address (like https://myblog.blog.ryerson.ca) and add /wp-admin to the end.

 - Tips for logging in

 - Can’t access the admin area of your blog?
 We have some workarounds that will help you to get access to your blog.

 Add students to the blog

-To start, you will need to provide our blog support team with your student section numbers so that we can ensure your students have accounts on the blog.ryerson.ca system.
+To start, you will need to provide our blog support team with your student section numbers so that we can ensure your students have accounts on this blog network.
 This is normally done in the blog request form, but if any sections are added to your course after the fact, you will need to let us know.

 Once your students have accounts, you can add them to your blog.

 For most class blogs, we recommend giving the students an “Author” role.
 This allows them to create and publish their own posts, without being able to edit each others’ posts.
 They are also prevented from making changes to the structure of the blog.